-Iranian myths are one of the most important elements of the history and culture of this land.
-From the distant past until today, traces of Iranian myths can be seen in people’s lifestyles and beliefs.
-In the following, we will take a quick look at some of these myths and provide a brief description.
+Persian mythology is one of the most important elements of the country’s history and culture.
+From the distant past to today, traces of Iranian myths can be seen in people’s lifestyles and beliefs.

+In Farsi, mythology is called Ostooreh.
+The root Arabic word is derived from the Greek word “Historia,” which means investigation and knowledge of past events.
 Iranian myths are often divine or spiritual stories that transcend the real world.
 Persian mythology includes stories from ancient and primitive periods.

 The Origins of Iranian Myths

-3. Pahlavi inscriptions and tablets (Middle Persian language of the Sasanian Empire)
+- Pahlavi inscriptions and tablets (Middle Persian language of the Sasanian Empire)

-Yazata or Deities in Iranian Mythology
+Yazatas: Persian Deities in Zoroastrian Mythology

 Ahura Mazda

-Zorvan (Zurvan): The God of Infinite Time
+Zorvan (Zurvan): The God of Persian Infinite Time

-Zurvanism Story of Creation
+Zurvanism Myth of Creation

-In Zurvanite mythology, Zorvan is the father of both Ahura Mazda and Angra Mainyu.
+In Zurvanite mythology, Zurvan is the father of Ahura Mazda and Angra Mainyu.
 According to the myth, Zorvan desired a child and performed a ritual for a thousand years.
 Doubt crept into his mind, resulting in the birth of twins: Ahura Mazda, born from his faith, and Angra Mainyu, born from his doubt.

 Cultural Significance